 - Virtual check-ins

-As of March 6th, 2020, several telehealth services are now available for all Medicare recipients.
+As of March 6, 2020, several telehealth services are now available for all Medicare recipients.
 This is especially relevant for services related to COVID-19 testing and treatment.

 To qualify as a telehealth or telemedicine service, there must be live, two-way audio and visual interaction between the patient and the provider.
 There are some rare circumstances under which audio-only (i.e., a telephone visit) may be acceptable, but you’ll have to be sure and discuss that with your provider before you ask for those services.

-In order to keep you and your loved ones safe, telehealth visits can reduce your exposure the pathogens like the COVID-19 virus and replace in-person services such as:
+To keep you and your loved ones safe, telehealth visits can reduce your exposure the pathogens like the COVID-19 virus and replace in-person services such as:

 - Office visits